 Does Real Recovery provide food?

 Yes, all food is included in the monthly program cost.

 Yes, we provide transportation.
 However, Real Recovery residents are not allowed to work 3rd shift because we do not provide transportation between the hours of 11pm and 7am.

 What does a day at Real Recovery look like?

-Upon arrival, all residents go through an assessment with our clinical supervisor Zach Miller to see if our intensive outpatient program should be implemented into their first couple months at Real Recovery.
-Most men are a good fit for the intensive outpatient.
+Upon arrival, each new resident completes an assessment with a member of our clinical team to determine if our Intensive Outpatient Program (IOP) should be incorporated into their first two months at Real Recovery.
+Most men and women are a good fit for the intensive outpatient.
 The classes are every Monday, Tuesday and Friday from 9:30am to 12:30pm.
 During the days IOP is not conducted, residents are kept busy with various activities.

-Each resident’s program is specially created to suit his needs.
+Each resident’s program is specially created to suit their needs.
 We know where our residents are 24/7 and always keep parents informed along the way.

 Where can I go for more information?